adriaaula/dada2_guidelines/README.md

 - Non-biological nucleotides have been removed (e.g. primers, adapters).
 - If paired-end sequencing data, the forward and reverse fastq files contain reads in matched order.

-In this preprocessing step, we provide the script `XXXX.sh`, which trims primers using [`cutadapt`](http://cutadapt.readthedocs.io/en/stable/guide.html).
-The script is an array of jobs that outputs the trimmed R1 and R2 files plus a log file (in `analysis/logs/cutadapt/`) for each sample.
+In this preprocessing step, we provide the script `cutadapt.sh`, which trims primers using [`cutadapt`](http://cutadapt.readthedocs.io/en/stable/guide.html).
+The script outputs the trimmed R1 and R2 files plus a log file (in `analysis/logs/cutadapt/`) for each sample.

 ## 0 - Qscore plots